DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

 ## Writing a Hook

-To sum up, this is what you need to write a custom hook.
+Do the following to write a custom hook:

 * inherit from the `RequestHook` class,
 * override the `onRequest` method to handle sending the request,